 During my senior year I worked as an interpreter in conferences and completed an internship interpreting for the Hospital General Universitario de Alicante.
 At the same time, I worked as a translator for the International Project Management Office in Alicante.
 Nevertheless, my real passion is and will always be musicals; hence, my involvement in a youth association where I performed as coordinator of different artistic projects.

-At the UofA I am a member of the Arizona Applied Phonetics Psycholinguistics Lab.
-Furthermore, I have worked as a Spanish Basic Language Program coordinator, and volunteered as Co-coordinator and member of the Committee Coordinator of the Annual Graduate and Professional Symposium on Hispanic and Luso-Brazilian Literature, Language and Culture and I worked as an Editorial Assistant for the Arizona Journal of Hispanic Cultural Editorial, and assisted our Study Abroad Program in Liberia, Costa Rica during the second session of Summer 2023.
+At the UofA, I am a member of the Arizona Applied Phonetics Psycholinguistics Lab.
+Furthermore, I have worked as a Spanish Basic Language Program coordinator, and volunteered as Co-coordinator and member of the Committee of the Annual Graduate and Professional Symposium on Hispanic and Luso-Brazilian Literature, Language and Culture.
+Finally, I have volunteered as Editorial Assistant for the Arizona Journal of Hispanic Cultural Editorial, and assisted our Study Abroad Program in Liberia, Costa Rica during the second session of Summer 2023.
 I am currently co-leading the Hispanic & Lusophone Linguistics Working Group.

 My areas of interest include:

 - Bilingualism (perception and production): focus on Spanish-Arabic & Spanish-English in contact.

 - Morphological processing: structure of the L2 mental lexicon.

 - Second Language Acquisition and Teaching: focus on Heritage Language Learning and Teaching.

 - Translation Studies and Language Program Development, Direction and Evaluation.